owncloud-archive/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 The *jpegPhoto* or *thumbnailPhoto* attribute is fetched once a day to make sure the current photo from LDAP is used in ownCloud.
-LDAP avatars override ownCloud avatars, and when an LDAP avatar is deleted it the most recent ownCloud avatar replaces it.
+LDAP avatars override ownCloud avatars, and when an LDAP avatar is deleted then the most recent ownCloud avatar replaces it.

 Photos served from LDAP are automatically cropped and resized in ownCloud.
 This